 Question: What systems are absolutely essential for delivering this core service?

 Work backwards from your customer’s experience.
 What happens when they log in?
 What systems are involved in processing their data?
 Which databases store their information?
 Identify all relevant systems that are part of the service delivery chain, ensuring that system processing is complete, valid, accurate, and timely to maintain data integrity and compliance.
+As part of this process, it is crucial to validate and control data inputs to ensure data accuracy, completeness, and authorization throughout data processing.
+Additionally, understanding the service organization's environment—including its services, systems, people, processes, and policies—is essential for effective SOC 2 scoping, as it helps identify potential weaknesses and define the audit scope appropriately.
 It is also important to document the personnel involved—including IT staff, management, and other employees responsible for system governance and security—as well as data processors who handle customer data throughout its collection, processing, storage, and transmission.

 - Web application servers